jowanvanlente/EVAX/README.md

 # EVAX

 EVAX is an argumentative explanation method.
-It belongs to the AI master thesis by Jowan van Lente, Utrecht University.
+It belongs to the AI master thesis by Jowan van Lente, Utrecht University (2022).

 EVAX stands for everyday argumentative explanations and is a model-agnostic, post-hoc method that computes argumentation framework (AF)-based explanations for decisions of ML classifiers.
 The explanations have contrastive, selected, and social characteristics; they include contrastive counterarguments, they consist of a fixed amount of arguments that can be selected based on a cognitive bias, and the size can be adjusted.